MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Stop-SPDistributedCacheServiceInstance.md

 # Stop-SPDistributedCacheServiceInstance

 ## SYNOPSIS
-Stops an instance of the distributed cache service on a local server.
+Stops an instance of the Distributed Cache service on a local server.

 ## SYNTAX